Dutch East India Company: Origins

 In 1598, an increasing number of fleets were sent out by competing merchant groups from around the Netherlands.
 Some fleets were lost, but most were successful, with some voyages producing high profits.
 In 1598, a fleet of eight ships under Jacob van Neck were the first Dutch fleet to reach the 'Spice Islands' of Maluku, also known as the Moluccas, cutting out the Javanese middlemen.
-The ships returned to Europe in 1599 and 1600 and the expedition made a 400 percent profit.
+The ships returned to Europe in 1599 and 1600 and the expedition made a 400% profit.

 In 1600, the Dutch joined forces with the Muslim Hituese on Ambon Island in an anti-Portuguese alliance, in return for which the Dutch were given the sole right to purchase spices from Hitu.
 Dutch control of Ambon was achieved when the Portuguese surrendered their fort in Ambon to the Dutch-Hituese alliance.
 In 1613, the Dutch expelled the Portuguese from their Solor fort, but a subsequent Portuguese attack led to a second change of hands.
 Following this second reoccupation, the Dutch again captured Solor in 1636.

 East of Solor, on the island of Timor, Dutch advances were halted by an autonomous and powerful group of Portuguese Eurasians called the Topasses.
 They remained in control of the Sandalwood trade.
 Their resistance lasted throughout the 17th and 18th centuries, causing Portuguese Timor to remain under the Portuguese sphere of control.